-The sustainability of human societies and the biodiversity that supports them requires responsible management of
+The sustainability of human societies and the biodiversity that supports them requires responsible management of natural resources.
+(HS-ESS3-3)

-• REAL, LIVE, ENDANGERED SPECIES- HS-Your students will get to see a live animal (an ornate box turtle) that is listed as threatened on Iowa's Endangered Species list.
+• REAL, LIVE, ENDANGERED SPECIES- MS/HS-Your students will get to see a live animal (an ornate box turtle) that is listed as threatened on Iowa's Endangered Species list.
 I could also bring several mounted critters (Trumpeter Swan, River Otter, and Bobcat) that are, or have been, on the list.